 4. Now add the sifted ingredients until just blended.
 Check the temperature of the dough with your hand.
 If it’s still really warm, it may melt the chocolate.
 In which case, leave in the fridge for a a few minutes to cool slightly.
 Once it’s cool enough, stir in the chocolate.

-5. Roll the mixture into walnut sized balls (it’s easier to do this if mixture has been chilled in the fridge for several minutes first), place back into the bowl and refrigerate (bowl and all) for a minimum of 15 minutes or ideally over night – as noted in the post above, this helps the flavours to intensify and prevents the cookies from spreading too quickly when cooking.
+5. Roll the mixture into walnut sized balls (it’s easier to do this if mixture has been chilled in the fridge for several minutes first), place back into the bowl and refrigerate (bowl and all) for a minimum of 15 minutes or ideally over night – as noted in the post below, this helps the flavours to intensify and prevents the cookies from spreading too quickly when cooking.

 6. Once your cookies have chilled, preheat your oven to 165 Degrees Celsius (330 Degrees Fahrenheit) and grease a baking tray or line with baking paper.